Stopping the Cycle of Repetitive Strain Injuries

 What Causes a Repetitive Stress/Strain Injury?

-It's possible for some people to develop RSI while others won't even when doing the same tasks for similar periods of time.
+It's possible for some people to develop repetitive strain while others won't even when doing the same tasks for similar periods of time.
 The reason is not clear as to why you can develop this condition.
 What is known is that daily repetitive movements (typically longer than 2 hours per day) involving the work in a factory (soldering or assembling pieces), office (typing or clicking a mouse), or warehouse (lifting or twisting) can lead to RSI.

 Some other causes of this condition include: